Global-Chem/global-chem/paper.md

   <i>Figure 5: Failed CGenFF Compounds</i>
 </p>

-Full logs of failed compounds are found in the `test` directory in the github repository.
+Full logs of failed compounds are found in the `tests` directory in the github repository.
+And an overview found here on `Table 2`:

 ### Discussion